msa03/QA_Project1/README.md

 * Project Introduction
 * Project Design
 * CI Pipeline
-*
+* Risk Assessment

 ### Project Introduction
 ---
 For this project, I was asked to create an online application using a Flask framework.
 It needed to have CRUD funtionality, meaning that a user should be able to create, read, update and delete user input data.
-The data itself had to be stored externally in a MySQL database and should include at least two tables that share a one-to-many relationship.
+The data itself had to be stored externally in a MySQL database, an RDS instance in AWS, and should include at least two tables that share a one-to-many relationship.

 ### Project Design
 ---